drupov/drupal8-decoupled/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Connect the app with the backend
+## Functionalities
+You can view a list of articles, view single articles or create a new article through the React-frontend.
+Articles
+created via the Drupal backend will also be shown in the frontend app.

 Note, there is not authentication in the app (yet), so anonymous user in Drupal are assigned the permission "Execute
 arbitrary GraphQL requests".